-- 6.1 Write-Down: If a Trigger Event occurs, the Issuer shall (i) immediately notify the Relevant Regulator of the occurrence of the Trigger Event, (ii) give a Write-Down Notice to Noteholders (in accordance with Condition 14 (Notices)) and the Principal Paying Agent, and (iii) irrevocably (without the need for the consent of Noteholders), reduce on the Write-Down Date the then Prevailing Outstanding Amount of each Note by the relevant Write-Down Amount (such reduction being referred to as a "Write-Down", and "Written Down" being construed accordingly).
+6.1 Write-Down: If a Trigger Event occurs, the Issuer shall (i) immediately notify the Relevant Regulator of the occurrence of the Trigger Event, (ii) give a Write-Down Notice to Noteholders (in accordance with Condition 14 (Notices)) and the Principal Paying Agent, and (iii) irrevocably (without the need for the consent of Noteholders), reduce on the Write-Down Date the then Prevailing Outstanding Amount of each Note by the relevant Write-Down Amount (such reduction being referred to as a "Write-Down", and "Written Down" being construed accordingly).
 Notwithstanding the foregoing, failure to give such notice shall not prevent the Issuer from effecting a Write-Down.
-Furthermore, if a notice of a Trigger Event has been given pursuant to this Condition 6.1, no notice of redemption may be given pursuant to Condition 7.2 (Optional Redemption from the First Call Date), Condition 7.3 (Optional Redemption upon the occurrence of a Tax Event) until such Trigger Event has been cured. - 6.2 Consequence of a Write-Down: A Trigger Event may occur on more than one occasion and the Notes may be Written Down on more than one occasion.
-For the avoidance of doubt, the principal amount of a Note may never be reduced to below one cent ($(\in 0.01)$).
+Furthermore, if a notice of a Trigger Event has been given pursuant to this Condition 6.1, no notice of redemption may be given pursuant to Condition 7.2 (Optional Redemption from the First Call Date), Condition 7.3 (Optional Redemption upon the occurrence of a Capital Event) or Condition 7.4 (Optional Redemption upon the occurrence of a Tax Event) until such Trigger Event has been cured.

+6.2 Consequence of a Write-Down: A Trigger Event may occur on more than one occasion and the Notes may be Written Down on more than one occasion.
+For the avoidance of doubt, the principal amount of a Note may never be reduced to below one cent (€0.01).